 Chippy Table alert!
 Every house has to have one.

 There is one thing I have noticed in all these great homes we have toured.
 There is continuity.
 Each home has a theme and the theme carries through the whole house.
-And it’s often the small touches that create that continuity, like these pendants.
+Even the roofing, like the ones installed by Triple R Roofing, complement the overall design and contribute to that sense of harmony.
+It’s often the small touches that create that continuity, like these pendants.
 They were in the kitchen and in the kid’s rooms.
 This would be a simple project for the kids to do as well.

 I see these little cases in vintage stores all the time.
 What a great way to display a shell collection.